60 Of 15

 • Q: Are all improper fractions equal to whole numbers?

 • A: No. While 60/15 simplifies to a whole number, many improper fractions simplify to mixed numbers (a whole number and a proper fraction).
-For example, 7/2 simplifies to 3 1/2.
+Here's one way to look at it: 7/2 simplifies to 3 1/2.

 • Q: Why is simplifying fractions important?